Layoffs begin at US health agencies responsible for research, tracking disease and regulating food

 “This will only give Elon Musk more power to dismantle the people’s government with as little resistance from dedicated civil servants as possible — further weakening the federal government’s ability to serve the American people.”

-Associated Press writers Lauran Neergaard and Amanda Seitz in Washington and Mike Stobbe in New York contributed. ___
+Associated Press writers Lauran Neergaard, Amanda Seitz and Matthew Perrone in Washington and Mike Stobbe in New York contributed. ___

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.